kmamal/node-sdl/README.md

 * `bytes: <number>` The number of bytes to write to the buffer.
 Default: `buffer.length`
 * Returns: `<number>` The actual number of bytes read.

-Takes recorded audio data that has been put on the queue, and writes it to the provided buffer.
+Takes recorded audio data that has is waiting on the queue, and writes it to the provided buffer.

 ## sdl.clipboard